Julia Trotzki

 ❌ Using hollow ice cubes → These melt extremely quickly and dilute the cocktail.

-✅ Always fill the glass completely with ice – this keeps the drink colder for longer and dilutes it less.
+✅ Always completely fill the glass with ice – this keeps the drink cold longer and dilutes it less.

-✅ Crushed ice for Mojitos & frozen cocktails, large ice cubes for short drinks like Old Fashioned.
+✅ Use crushed ice for mojitos & frozen cocktails, large ice cubes for short drinks like an Old Fashioned.

-✅ If you don't have good ice cubes, you can make ice yourself – just boil the water first and then freeze it, which makes it clear and hard!
+✅ If you don’t have good ice cubes, you can make ice yourself – just boil the water beforehand and then freeze it, this way it will be clear and hard!

-3. Wrong ingredient combinations – Not every mix goes together
+3. Combining ingredients incorrectly – Not every mix works together

 Some drinks simply don’t taste good because the ingredients don’t harmonize.